-Tell your employer about your food allergy before you start work, so they can consider putting strategies in place to reduce the risk of a reaction and organise anaphylaxis for relevant staff.
+Tell your employer about your food allergy before you start work, so they can consider putting strategies in place to reduce the risk of a reaction and organise anaphylaxis training for relevant staff.

 Let selected workmates know that you have a potentially life-threatening food allergy and what a reaction might look like so that they can support you.